800-922-2596 Call Now Book a Free Inspection

-What is a hornet?
+What is a Hornet?

 Hornets are stinging insects that are members of the wasp family.
 They are distinguished by their larger size and aerial nests vs the nests in the ground that most wasps make.
 They may also have a red or orange coloring rather than the traditional yellow and black.
 While hornets aren’t generally as aggressive as other wasps, hornet nest removal is best handled by a pest control professional.